roman-milk/roman-milk.github.io/to-tame-a-slave.md

+===

- ****** To Tame a Slave Ch.
-05 ****** byianbabyyy© Hey guys, I'm sorry this took so long.
+Hey guys, I'm sorry this took so long.
 For some reason I've been having trouble with my muse, so I've kinda been bouncing between multiple projects trying to get it back.
 I wanted this chapter to be longer, but I got it to a good stopping point, so I decided to go ahead and post.
 I'm already working on the next chapter, and I promise it will be submitted in a week.

  *****